dashinja/bamazonathon/README.md

 Everyone knows how to follow instructions, right?!
 The menu guides you, the prompts...well... prompt you!

-And when you leave, there's even a nice tid bit for your there.
+And when you leave, there's even a nice tid bit for you there.

 Enjoy!